kizniche/Mycodo/docs/Analog-To-Digital-Converters.md

+An analog-to-digital converter (ADC) allows the measurement of an analog voltage.

+!!! note
-An analog to digital converter (ADC) allows the use of any analog sensor that outputs a variable voltage.
-A [voltage divider](https://learn.sparkfun.com/tutorials/voltage-dividers) may be necessary to attain your desired range.
+    A [voltage divider](https://learn.sparkfun.com/tutorials/voltage-dividers) may be necessary to convert your source voltage to an acceptable range for the ADC.

 -   ADS1x15: Analog-to-digital converter [link](https://www.adafruit.com/product/1085)
 -   ADS1256: Analog-to-digital converter [link](http://www.ti.com/product/ADS1256)